 Emma Schofield introduces a new series from Wales Arts Review looking at a 100 page turners of Wales, a vast exploration of Welsh fiction that uses the BBC’s recent “Novels That Shaped Our World” as a springboard to argue that Wales’s rich and exciting literary output over the eras has produced a long list of exciting, engaging, and thrilling reads.

-Cast your mind back to the pre-pandemic era last November and you may well recall meals with family and friends, trips to the pub, or the shops and a time when wearing a face mask in public would likely have resulted in suspicious glances from passers-by.
+Cast your mind back to the pre-pandemic era of November 2019 and you may well recall meals with family and friends, trips to the pub, or the shops and a time when wearing a face mask in public would likely have resulted in suspicious glances from passers-by.
 In the midst of the normality, in November 2019, the BBC unveiled its list of one hundred page-turners, grandly subtitled ‘The Novels That Shaped Our World’.
 The list took the form of a new project designed to get everyone talking about the English language books which meant the most to them, with discussions and features planned to run across the coming year.
 There were, of course, some excellent titles on that list, but, troublingly, of those one hundred books only one entry was by a Welsh author.
 I wrote about this puzzling development at the time, querying why the only Welsh contribution to the BBC’s list of 100 page-turners was via a children’s book authored by someone who spent the majority of his life living outside of Wales.
 As excellent as Roald Dahl’s The Witches no doubt is, it seemed peculiar that this single book constituted the only Welsh representation in a list of one hundred titles.

 Global events have, naturally, overtaken things in recent months, but as surveys reveal that more and more people are turning to reading to ease them through uncertain times, now seems like an ideal time to explore the Welsh titles which have shaped each of our lives.
 To start that conversation, Wales Arts Review has brought together a panel of experts to nominate fiction titles by Welsh writers which they felt were their page-turners.
 The list is not definitive, nor is it meant to be exhaustive; it is a starting point for what we hope will be a rich discussion about the fiction from Wales which matters to us.